matthewjmink/grid-utils/README.md

 ### Bootstrap-esque (not Bootstrap dependent)
 Follows [Bootstrap](http://getbootstrap.com/) v4 breakpoints and class naming conventions.

 ### No Bootstrap?
+No Problem.
 This utility assumes you are using Bootstrap, but it's not necessary.
-If you are not using Bootstrap, you'll just need to import `_grid-utils-config.scss` into your project, since it contains necessary replacements to mixins and variables.
+If you are not using Bootstrap, you'll just need to import `grid-utils-no-bootstrap.scss` into your project instead (or `_grid-utils-config.scss` separately), since it contains necessary replacements to mixins and variables.

 Usage
 ===